cockroachdb/docs/v20.1/upgrade-cockroach-version.md

 ## Step 4.
 Perform the rolling upgrade

 For each node in your cluster, complete the following steps.

-{{site.data.alerts.callout_info}}
-These steps apply to manual deployments.
-If you are running CockroachDB on Kubernetes, read our documentation on [single-cluster](orchestrate-cockroachdb-with-kubernetes.html#upgrade-the-cluster) and/or [multi-cluster](orchestrate-cockroachdb-with-kubernetes-multi-cluster.html#upgrade-the-cluster) orchestrated deployments of CockroachDB.
+Be sure to upgrade only one node at a time, and wait at least one minute after a node rejoins the cluster to upgrade the next node.
+Simultaneously upgrading more than one node increases the risk that ranges will lose a majority of their replicas and cause cluster unavailability.

+{{site.data.alerts.callout_danger}}
+During the upgrade process, new [schema changes](online-schema-changes.html) will be blocked and return an error, with the exception of [`CREATE TABLE`](create-table.html) statements without foreign key references, no-op schema change statements that use `IF NOT EXISTS`, and schema changes running in the same [transaction](transactions.html) that created the table.
+Be sure to update your application or tooling to prevent disallowed schema changes during the upgrade process.
 {{site.data.alerts.end}}

 {{site.data.alerts.callout_success}}
 We recommend creating scripts to perform these steps instead of performing them manually.
-{{site.data.alerts.end}}

-{{site.data.alerts.callout_danger}}
-Upgrade only one node at a time, and wait at least one minute after a node rejoins the cluster to upgrade the next node.
-Simultaneously upgrading more than one node increases the risk that ranges will lose a majority of their replicas and cause cluster unavailability.

-Also, refrain from starting [schema changes](online-schema-changes.html) during the upgrade process.
-Schema changes are complex operations that involve coordination across nodes and can increase the potential for unexpected behavior during an upgrade.
+Also, if you are running CockroachDB on Kubernetes, see our documentation on [single-cluster](orchestrate-cockroachdb-with-kubernetes.html#upgrade-the-cluster) and/or [multi-cluster](orchestrate-cockroachdb-with-kubernetes-multi-cluster.html#upgrade-the-cluster) orchestrated deployments for upgrade guidance instead.
 {{site.data.alerts.end}}

 1. Connect to the node.